NickoJose/PodcastApp/codingStandards.md

 6. Variable names should be highly abbreviated when the object type is unique in the method.
 For example, a method containing only one Episode object should be named "ep".

-   -This is because it is (hopefully) contextually obvious what the object is, and it aids in visual chunking for quickly reading.
+   - This is because it is (hopefully) contextually obvious what the object is, and it aids in visual chunking for quickly reading.
 If an object type is not unique in a method, detailed names are advised to reduce commenting and maintain readability.

 7. Recommended Unexplained abbreviation list:

-	-Episode: ep
+	- Episode: ep

-	-Channel: ch
+	- Channel: ch

-	-result: res
+	- result: res

-	-Object: obj
+	- Object: obj

-	-iterator: iter
+	- iterator: iter